Skip to main content

 The overall relative risk of lung cancer increases by 16% for every 100 Bq/m3.
 This is based on over 10,000 lung cancer patients and controls, who had their homes tested for radon using long-term testing devices, across North America, Europe and China.

 Testing for radon is simple and cheap.
-Our team of scientists and Health Canada recommend a radon test kit that is:
+A reliable radon test is:

 Health Canada’s maximum tolerated exposure limit for radon is 200 Bq/m3, but increased lifetime cancer risks are evident at anything at or above 100 Bq/m3.
 The best advice is to have radon levels that follow the ALARA principle (As Low As Reasonably Achievable).
 We have a detailed page on how to interpret your radon levels here